PRACTICAL INFORMATION ABOUT SOLAR ENERGY

 ).
 In addition to this, the manufacturers often use terminology that is confusing to most who do not have a technical background.
 As a result, making a decision on selecting and buying the right PV powered system can be challenging.
 For example, one may not realize that a nameplate rating of such a system does not really represent the wattage it would typically produce in your home.
 Usually it is just a potential peak DC power

 the PV array can generate at some ideal sunlight and weather conditions called Standard Test Conditions (STC).
 In practice, unless you happen to be at the equator, your panels

 will operate at STC very rarely.
 In addition to this, the actual AC output of the entire system will be 10 to 20% lower than its DC rating due to power losses in the inverter and wiring.
 Finally, for solar systems it is not only the wattage, but kilowatt-hours that matters.
 Let's consider a typical example

 If you search the web for these subjects, you'll find literally millions of results.
 Why did I decide to make another website about it?
 I feel although most of solar energy facts and figures are already available on the web, they are so scattered that it is not always easy to quickly find what you are looking for.
 Most articles on this subject are written by writers or bloggers, who provide mainly generic information.
 In addition, sometimes it can be hard to distinguish between advertising and objective material.
 With this in mind, this site is designed as a concise guide for anyone who wants quick practical

 data.
-The information here can be classified into two types: the scientific facts about solar energy and the data about the devices that capture sunlight and convert it into usable energy forms.
+The information here is divided into two types: the scientific facts about solar energy and the data about the devices that capture sunlight and convert it into usable energy forms.
 This information is intended to give you realistic expectations of what you are getting and how much electricity the system can generate in your home, so that you would be prepared when you talk to an installer.

 REFERENCES AND ADDITIONAL INFORMATION: